mchlol/library/README.md

 ## About

 The aim of this project is to create a single page library app, where a user can add information about a book and have it appear on the page.
-One objective was to have a form popup on a button click, to enter the info, but I considered it better UX to have the form at the top of the page so it's more easily accessible, and more obvious how to add books to the library.
+One objective was to have a form popup on a button click, to enter the info, but I considered it better UX to have the form at the top of the page so it's more easily accessible, and more obvious how to add books to the library. *I should probably do it the way you're supposed to though.*
-**This project is still in progress.**
+I used TailwindCSS for the first time on this project, it's very cool and makes things like themes and toggles a lot easier, but I do prefer to write my own CSS - it's way more fun.

 ### TO DO

+- Fix duplicate book array issue
 - Add read toggle to book display
 - Add a remove book function
-- Fix duplicate book array issue
-- Clear the form on submit

 #### Extra resources used